What is A2P 10DLC?

-Carriers like Verizon are introducing 10DLC to provide a sanctioned platform for businesses to send SMS and MMS messages using long codes.
-Their objective is to protect consumers from unwanted spam, while still allowing businesses to better connect with their customers.
+Carriers like Verizon introduced 10DLC to provide a sanctioned platform for businesses to send SMS and MMS messages using long codes.
+Their objective is to protect consumers from unwanted spam while allowing businesses to better connect with their customers.
 This change will also improve deliverability because 10DLC allows for higher messaging throughput than P2P long code traffic.

 What do I need to do?

 Register all of your 10DLC phone numbers now to avoid these penalties:

 June 1, 2023: AT&T and T-Mobile will increase carrier fees for unregistered messages.

 July 5, 2023: Gradual message blocking begins on US-bound messages.